Competition

 and Court to have regard to European Union precedents[117]

-The Authority and the Court shall attempt to ensure that so far as
+The Authority and the Court must attempt to ensure that so far as

 possible questions arising in relation to competition are dealt with in a